-- 7. James Plyer is the superintendent of the Tyler I.S.D.
+- 7. James Plyler is the superintendent of the Tyler I.S.D..
 He is charged with the duty to implement on a day to day basis the policies enacted by the Board of Trustees.
 He is sued in his official capacity. - 8.
-Lewis Lampkin, Charles Childers, Carl Ross, Martin Edwards, Vernon Goss, Michael Breedlove and Robert Randall are the duly elected members of the Board of Trustees of the Tyler I.S.D., a public school district.
-In such capacity they are charged with the development and implementation of policies concerning the Tyler I.S.D.
+Robert Dobbs, Charles Childers, Carl Ross, Martin Edwards, Vernon Goss, Michael Breedlove and Robert Randall are the duly elected members of the Board of Trustees of the Tyler I.S.D., a public school district.
+In such capacity they are charged with the development and implementation of policies concerning the Tyler I.S.D..
 They are responsible for the development and implementation of admission policies within the parameters of the law.
-They are sued in their official capacities.
+They are sued in the official capacities. - 9.
+Dolph Briscoe is the Governor of the State of Texas and in such capacity is charged with enforcement of its laws.
+Marlin Brockette is the Commissioner of Education for the State of Texas and in such capacity is charged with the enforcement of all laws relating to education.